kokke/tiny-AES-c/README.md

 ```

 Note:
- * We don't provide any padding so all buffers should be mutiple of 16 bytes if you need padding we rocomend https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7
+ * No padding is provided so all buffers should be mutiples of 16 bytes.
+For padding [PKCS7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7) is recommendable.
- * ECB mode is considered unsafe and is not implemented in streaming mode.
-If you realy need this just call the function for every block of 16 bytes you need encrypted.
-See https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB) for more details
+ * ECB mode is considered unsafe for most uses and is not implemented in streaming mode.
+If need this mode, call the function for every block of 16 bytes you need encrypted.
+See [wikipedia's article on ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)) for more details.

 You can choose to use any or all of the modes-of-operations, by defining the symbols CBC, CTR or ECB.
 See the header file for clarification.